Planning ride-pooling services with detour restrictions for spatially heterogeneous demand: A multi-zone queuing network approach: Expected State Duration, and Proofs of Eqn. - Eqn. (11)-(12)

+We first look at the delivery trip of a vehicle with two onboard passengers destined zone $i$, i.e., in state $(i, 0, i, i)$.
+Let P1 and P2 represent the first onboard seeker and the later onboard caller, respectively, and their ODs are denoted by O1, D1, and O2, D2, accordingly, for the convenience of explanation.
+As shown in Figure \ref{fig:queuing model}, the vehicle could have transitioned from either state $(i, i, i, 0)$, at rate $p_{iii0\_i}$, upon picking up P2 at O2; or state $(i', 0, i, i)$ (where $i'\in \mathcal{K}\setminus\{i\}$), at rate $g_{i'0ii}$, upon entering zone $i$.

-In the former case, the delivery trip starts upon picking up the recently assigned caller at its origin (a random location, denoted P0), and ends upon delivering the onboard passenger with a closer destination.
-Since these two passengers are both intra-zonal, to avoid any detours (as required by the matching criterion in \ref{case:1}), the two passenger destinations (denoted P1, P2) must be aligned, and the first delivery destination must be closer to P0.
-We use $(x_0, y_0)$, $(x_1, y_1)$, and $(x_2, y_2)$ to represent the Cartesian coordinates of P0, P1, and P2, respectively.
-Figure \ref{fig:distance 1} shows an example where P1 and P2 are located in the NE direction of P0 (i.e., $x_1,\ x_2\geq x_0$ and $y_1,\ y_2\geq y_0$).
-The distance of the first delivery trip is clearly
+In the former case, the delivery trip starts at O2, and ends at the closer one of D1 and D2, where D1 and D2 should not cause detours based on matching criterion \ref{case:1}.
+Let $(x_0, y_0)$, $(x_1, y_1)$ and $(x_2, y_2)$ represent the coordinates of O2, D1, and D2, respectively.
+Note that $x_0$, $x_1$, $x_2$, $y_0$, $y_1$, and $y_2$ are uniformly distributed in ranges $[0, \Phi]$.
+Figure \ref{fig:distance 1} shows an example where D1 and D2 are aligned toward the NE direction of O2, and D1 is closer to O2 (i.e., $x_0\leq x_1\leq x_2$ and $y_0\leq y_1\leq y_2$).
+The expected distance between O2 and D1, conditioning on $x_0\leq x_1\leq x_2$ and $y_0\leq y_1\leq y_2$, is clearly,